Kushal-Mangla/Science-2-A-1/q2/readme.md

    - Sample trajectories for single walker
    - Sample trajectories for two walkers

-## Analysis of Results

-### Part (i): Return to Origin Probability

-The probability of returning to the origin (position 0) when starting from position a = -2 shows several interesting patterns:

-- **Zero probability for odd steps**: This is mathematically necessary because:
-  - Starting from -2, the walker needs to move right 2 more times than left to reach 0
-  - With an odd number of steps, this is impossible (would end at odd-numbered position)

-- **Decreasing trend for even steps**: The probability is highest at N = 2 (minimum steps needed) and generally decreases as N increases, following a pattern close to 1/√N

-- **Oscillating pattern**: The probability alternates between zero (odd N) and non-zero (even N), creating a distinctive oscillating pattern

-The simulation confirms the theoretical expectation that the probability follows:
-P(0, N | -2) = (N choose (N+2)/2) · 2^(-N) when N is even

-### Part (ii): Meeting Probability

-The probability of two walkers meeting after N steps shows different behavior:

-- **Initial separation**: The walkers begin 14 units apart (positions -2 and 12)

-- **Increasing trend with N**: Unlike part (i), the meeting probability increases with N, approaching a limiting value for large N

-- **Parity effects**: Meetings can only occur when N is even because:
-  - The difference between starting positions (-2 - 12 = -14) is even
-  - The sum of steps needed to close this gap must also be even

-- **Statistical convergence**: The probability appears to stabilize around 0.25-0.30 for large values of N

-### Sample Trajectory Analysis

-The example trajectory plots provide additional insights:

-- **Single walker trajectories**: The 5 sample paths show:
-  - High variability between different walks
-  - Some paths wander far from the starting position
-  - Multiple crossings of the origin (y = 0) line

-- **Two walker trajectories**: The paired paths demonstrate:
-  - Initial large separation (14 units)
-  - Gradual spreading behavior typical of diffusion processes
-  - Occasional intersections representing meetings

-### Mathematical Interpretation

-The results align with random walk theory:

-- For part (i), the return probability follows the expected binomial distribution pattern
-- For part (ii), the meeting probability can be understood by analyzing the difference between walker positions
-- Both scenarios demonstrate the fundamental role of parity constraints in random walks

 ## Final Conclusion

 The code successfully simulates one-dimensional random walks and calculates the probabilities for two important scenarios.
-The implementation is efficient, using 10,000 simulations to achieve good statistical significance.
+The implementation is efficient, using vectorized operations and optimized algorithms to handle 10,000 simulations with minimal computational overhead.

 The results demonstrate key properties of random walks, including parity constraints, diffusion behaviors, and convergence patterns that align with theoretical expectations.
 The visualizations effectively illustrate both the statistical trends and individual walk behaviors, providing a comprehensive view of the random walk dynamics in these scenarios.

+These simulations confirm two fundamental properties of 1D random walks:
+1. The parity constraint that limits when a walker can return to specific positions
+2. The recurrence property that ensures two random walkers in 1D will eventually meet with probability 1